is it ok to sleep in a freshly plastered room?

 3. Open all the windows in the room for ventilation and use fans to distribute air if you have any.

 4. Consider turning on a heat source, but don’t allow this to interrupt your sleep.
-If necessary, fill a hot water bottle with ice water to remain cool in bed.
+If necessary, fill a water bottle with cold water to remain cool in bed.

-5. Ensure you won’t damage the drying plaster overnight.
-Move your bed further from the plastered wall if necessary.
+5. Ensure you won’t damage the drying plaster overnight by moving your bed further from the plastered wall.

-You should be able to conduct your usual bedtime routine at this stage.
-Prepare yourself as you ordinarily would and enjoy a blissful night of sleep.
+At this stage, you can conduct your usual bedtime routine.
 There’s no reason for a newly plastered wall to disturb your sleep or impact your health.

-Plastering is often essential when undertaking DIY jobs in a home, but it doesn’t need to be intrusive or annoying.
-Most people can sleep well the same day that a bedroom is plastered.
-Take precautions if you’re vulnerable, but plastering shouldn’t disturb your sleep routine.
+Plastering is often essential when undertaking DIY jobs in the home, but it doesn’t need to be intrusive or annoying.
+Most people can sleep well the same day a bedroom is plastered.